Joint Annuitant Sample Clauses

 Joint Annuitant.
 A person You designate to receive lifetime annuity income after your death.
 All annuity income during your life must be received only by you.
 Either You or the Joint Annuitant generally must be no older than age 85 on the Contract Date.
 The Joint Annuitant may not be an Owner.

 Joint Annuitant.
-Upon annuitization, a person other than the Annuitant on whose life, Annuity payments may be made.
-The Contract will have a Joint Annuitant only if the Annuity Option selected provides for a survivor.
+Upon annuitization, a person other than the Annuitant on whose continuation of life Annuity payments may be made.
+The contract will have a Joint Annuitant only if the Annuity settlement option selected provides for a survivor.
+The Joint Annuitant may not be changed.

 Joint Annuitant.
 A person who will receive annuity income jointly with the Annuitant in accordance with the terms of the Contract.
 If the Joint Annuitant survives the Annuitant, he or she will have the right to: (a) Exchange from one Investment Option to another; (b) change any Beneficiary (except that an irrevocable Beneficiary may not be changed without that Beneficiary's consent); (c) cancel the Contract during the free look period; and (d) instruct us how to vote shares of the Fund in which the Investment Option invests.
 Either the Annuitant or the Joint Annuitant generally must be no older than age 85 on the Contract Date.
 The Joint Annuitant may also be an Owner.